NEWS

 Young Omaha composer Winston F. Schneider won the Young Composers Contest for NFMC (National Federation of Music Clubs) in his age division of 13 - 15, with his piece “Symphony in B-flat Minor, ‘Revelation.’”
 National Federation of Music Clubs was founded in 1898, and has grown into one of the world’s largest music organizations.
 The NFMC is chartered by the Congress of the United States and is dedicated to finding and fostering young musical talent.
 Schneider won the state round, then won the Oscar Valentin Regional Award, and then nationals this week.

-Winston Schneider wins national MTNA Junior Composition Competition
+Winston Schneider Wins National MTNA Junior Composition Competition

 1.2022